-Inventories, including carbon credits, are carried at the lower of cost and net realizable value.
+Inventories, including compliance units that the Group receives under the British Columbia Low Carbon Fuel Standard ("Carbon Credits"), are carried at the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.